Create a

 Increases engagement and related talent outcomes

-Unsurprisingly, employees who experience exceptional onboarding processes and practices report 49% higher levels of engagement, given first-year activities that often focus on tailored coaching, socialization, learning and development, and awareness of corporate purpose and mission.
+Unsurprisingly, employees who experience exceptional onboarding processes and practices report 49% higher engagement, driven by first-year activities that often focus on tailored coaching, socialization, learning and development, and awareness of corporate purpose and mission.
 Research by Qualtrics found that of the new hires with comprehensive onboarding experiences, 45% were more trusting of the company, 42% had higher productivity, and experienced 31% lower turnover.

 Similarly, SHRM research showed that 52% of surveyed organizations with effective onboarding improved their employee retention, 60% had better time to productivity (60%), and 53% enjoyed higher customer satisfaction.